growthbook/growthbook/README.md

 - Docker (plus docker-compose for running locally)
 - MongoDB 3.2 or higher
-- A compatible data source (Snowflake, Redshift, BigQuery, Mixpanel, Postgres, Athena, or Google Analytics)
+- A compatible data source (Snowflake, Redshift, BigQuery, ClickHouse, Mixpanel, Postgres, Athena, or Google Analytics)
 - _(optional)_ An SMTP server for emailing invites, reset password links, etc.
 - _(optional)_ Google OAuth keys (only if using Google Analytics as a data source)